happner/happn-cluster/README.md

   `> npm test`
   * This will kick off all the tests

-### Using Ansible to build Docker images and deploy to Docker hosts

-#### Premise
+## Ansible deployment and orchestration

 Docker is great for building images that can be spun up into containers within seconds.
 However it is not a deployment or orchestration tool.
 Ansible enables us to deploy our images to remote Docker hosts and to then spin up containers on demand.

+### Using Ansible to build Docker images and deploy to Docker hosts

-#### Scenarios
+#### Deploying a cluster

-__Deploying a cluster__

 * Prerequisites:
   * A "fleet" of Docker hosts (eg: AWS instances with Docker engine installed on each)